minuscloud/discordjs-v14-bot-base/README.md

-# discordjs v14 tutorial series
+# discordjs v14
 This is a Base for a Discord Bot in Version 14

 Installation:

-add your bot token at https://github.com/rubinsolutions/discordjs-v14-tutorial-series/blob/main/.env
+add your bot token at https://github.com/cloudfps/discordjs-v14-tutorial-series/blob/main/.env

-Enter your Application ID and Guild ID at https://github.com/rubinsolutions/discordjs-v14-tutorial-series/blob/main/src/handlers/handleCommands.js
+Enter your Application ID and Guild ID at https://github.com/cloudfps/discordjs-v14-tutorial-series/blob/main/src/handlers/handleCommands.js